-You may experience mental or emotional distress after a car crash.
+You may experience mental or emotional distress after a car accident or bicycle accident.
 Emotional distress usually occurs after a traumatic experience.
 Bodily damage can lead to pain and suffering.
 Pain can cause you to lose focus on daily activities, make you forgetful, or change your mood.
-In turn, this can ultimately affect your relationship, work-life balance, and further impede you from your goals.
+In turn, this can ultimately affect your relationship, work-life balance, and further, impede you from your goals.

 What is Emotional Trauma?

-Pain and suffering refers to mental and physical pain you may endure from an accident.
+Pain and suffering refer to the mental and physical pain you may endure from an accident.
 Emotional distress or mental anguish is when something or someone’s actions cause you to suffer from:

 - Mental Harm